Mikhail30/Pokemon/README.txt

 5. to compile downloaded files, write a command: javac -d bin -cp company .src\com\company\Main.java.
 This command create in your bin folder the same name files, but with the different extension .class

-6.to run these files change your directry to C:\Javalab\Pokemon-master\bin and write a command: java -cp "."
+6.to run these files change your directory to C:\Javalab\Pokemon-master\bin and write a command: java -cp "."
 Main (to transfer arguments to the program functions just write them in this command with a space between.
 There are thre types of argument - Object, String and int)

 ### Game Process